An overdraft is when your bank account balance goes below zero. Usually you will agree an overdraft with your bank in advance up to a specific limit.

 You get an interest-free grace period of up to two months on a credit card (which you don't get from an overdraft) plus the added benefit of purchase protection on purchases over £100.
-Just be sure to clear the balance in full at the end of the month or this option could become more expensive
+Just be sure to clear the balance in full and by the payment due date or this option could become more expensive.

-Payday loans should be considered a real last resort as they can charge significantly higher annual rates of interest!
+However, payday loans should only be considered as a real last resort as they can charge significantly higher annual rates of interest!

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.